mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 Wesley Adam Shaffer, characteristically, came into my life and my house doing a favor for a friend.
 He organized the travel (and place to stay, which is where my house came in, found on < href="http://couchsurfing.org/">CouchSurfing.org</a>) for classical concert pianist <a href="http://elena-ulyanova.com/">Elena Ulyanova</a>.
 As co-founder of Life Long Solutions, a fitness equipment supply and distribution company that owns a gym of its own, Wes made the trip from Pennsylvania to Massachusetts pay for itself by delivering equipment in the area.

-Brian Dominick came to <a href="http://agaric.com/">Agaric</a>, a web development shop i cofounded in 2006, in the beginning of January 2012 and led us on our best year for revenues, ever.
+Brian Dominick learned about me when I donated some money to support the hard-news, people's , starting an occasional correspondence and meeting at media reform conferences. came to <a href="http://agaric.com/">Agaric</a>, a web development shop i cofounded in 2006, in the beginning of January 2012 and led us on our best year for revenues, ever.
 Brian joined Agaric, which is organized as a collective of equal worker-owners (or, simply, principals), in part because of his interest in egalitarian organizatonal structure.

 This does tie into Activore.